Two concepts beyond the above components also need to be understood: “Complement vs Contrast” and “My body likes your body”.

 Wine has similar components to food.
 Both have body (or weight); there is acid and sweetness; there is tannin/bitterness; there is texture.
 Matching components together results in a complementing pairing which tends to accentuate that particular component.
 Contrasts can blend or harmonize components.
 Similar to the way musical notes at very different octaves can be more enjoyable to the ear than the note by itself.

 The perfect example of these two concepts at work is the classic Tawny Port and Blue Cheese pairing.
 Both have intense body, there’s nothing that hits your palate quite like either of them.
 Take a big mouthful of either one by itself if you don’t agree!
 But they have very different flavors, there is a salty pungency to blue cheese and a rich sweetness to Port.
 This contrasting bitter and sweet brings the Port’s sweetness down a notch while also softening the blue cheese’s salty bitterness.
-They are both better for the contrast, but it only works because the body is also in harmony.
+They are both better for the contrast, but it also works because the body is in harmony.

 A great pairing is dry sparkling and fried chicken (or popcorn).
 This pair is all about a neutral protein with both fat and texture in the coating where the acid in the bubbly eats through the fat, and the tactile mouthfeel of the bubbly plays nice with the crunchiness.
+Embrace the concept that a successful pairing may be primarily textural or tactile rather than flavor based.

 - What is a sommelier